IslandApps/awesome-vibecode/README.md

 ---

-## 🤖 Coding Agents

-* **[Codex (OpenAI)](https://openai.com/codex)** — A standalone macOS "command center" for multi-agent orchestration.
-Features built-in **Git worktree** support, allowing parallel agents to work on separate tasks simultaneously without merge conflicts.

----

 ## 🛠️ Editors

 * **[Google Antigravity IDE](https://antigravity.google)** — An agent-first development platform built on VS Code.
-Orchestrates autonomous agents that plan, code, and verify tasks across your editor and browser.
+It moves beyond autocomplete into "Mission Control," allowing you to orchestrate autonomous agents that plan, code, and verify tasks across your editor and browser.
-* **[Trae](https://www.trae.ai/)** — ByteDance’s "vibe-native" IDE.
+* **[Trae](https://www.trae.ai/)** — ByteDance’s "vibe-native" IDE fork of VS Code.
 Features **"SOLO Mode"** for autonomous task execution and **"CUE"** for predictive, multi-line autocompletion.
 * **[Visual Studio Code](https://code.visualstudio.com/)** — The extensible foundation of the modern dev stack.
-The essential canvas for vibe coding.
+Its massive ecosystem of extensions and AI forks makes it the essential canvas for vibe coding.

 ---

+## 🔌 Extensions

+* **[Augment Code](https://www.augmentcode.com/)** — A high-performance AI coding assistant built for massive codebases.
+Its **"Context Engine"** can process 400,000+ files with architectural awareness.
+* **[Cline](https://cline.bot/)** — The most adopted open-source coding agent extension for VS Code.
+It uses a **Plan/Act** system to execute multi-file edits, run terminal commands, and debug in real-time.
+* **[Codex (OpenAI)](https://openai.com/codex)** — A standalone macOS "command center" for multi-agent orchestration.
+Features built-in **Git worktree** support, allowing parallel agents to work on separate tasks simultaneously.
+* **[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)** — The essential "sanity check."
+In a vibe-coding workflow, it acts as the guardrail that catches agent hallucinations before they break your build.
+* **[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)** — An opinionated code formatter.
+Ensures that no matter which agent wrote the code, the entire project stays clean and "vibe-consistent."
+* **[Roo Code](https://github.com/RooCode/RooCode)** — A powerful, high-speed fork of Cline designed for maximum flexibility.
+It supports **Custom Modes**, allowing you to rewire how the agent thinks.
+* **[Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)** — The official extension for Tailwind.
+Provides instant autocomplete and linting, making it the fastest way to "vibe out" a UI with AI.

+---

 ## 🚀 Generative Engines

-* **[Augment Code](https://www.augmentcode.com/)** — A high-performance AI coding assistant built for massive codebases.
-Its **Context Engine** processes 400,000+ files with architectural awareness.
+* **[Firebase Studio](https://firebase.google.com/)** — The evolution of the backend.
+It allows you to build out entire database schemas, auth flows, and cloud functions via a natural language interface.
+Ideal for "zero-infra" vibe coding where you want the agent to handle the server.
+* **[Google AI Studio](https://aistudio.google.com/)** — The fastest way to experiment with the Gemini family.
+It offers a "Developer Sandbox" vibe where you can tune system prompts, test multimodal inputs (video/audio), and get API keys for your agents in seconds.
+* **[Kimi Chat](https://www.kimi.com/)** — Moonshot AI's flagship creation platform.
+Known for its world-class **Agent Swarm** capabilities, it can autonomously research, code, and visually debug complex web projects in the browser.
 * **[Z.ai Chat](https://z.ai/)** — A powerful, **completely free** browser-based agent.
-Acts as a universal creation engine for full-stack web apps, responsive websites, and professional slide decks.
+It acts as a universal creation engine—simply prompt it to build full-stack web apps, responsive websites, professional slide decks, or deep research reports.

 ---

 ## 🏠 Infrastructure

 * **[Git](https://git-scm.com/)** — The bedrock of version control.
-In the vibe coding era, Git is the safety net that allows agents to explore bold refactors while you keep a clean "revert" path just a click away.
+The safety net that allows agents to explore bold refactors while you keep a clean "revert" path just a click away.
 * **[Node.js](https://nodejs.org/)** — The engine that powers the modern web.
-Essential for running the vast majority of agentic CLI tools, dev servers, and heavy-duty automation scripts.
+Essential for running the vast majority of agentic CLI tools, dev servers, and automation scripts.
 * **[Python](https://www.python.org/)** — The native language of AI.
-Whether you're running local scripts to process data or building complex agentic backends, Python is the non-negotiable glue of the ecosystem.
+The non-negotiable glue for running local scripts and building complex agentic backends.

 ---